-Level of Service Golf Shop Programs Same Level of Service
+Same Level of Service Golf Shop Programs

 Program benefits/serves SOME portion of the City provides program and program is currently being.
-No Requirement or mandate exists offered by other private businesses not within City impacts.
+No Requirement or mandate exists offered by other private businesses not within City

 GOLF PRO Instructors use existing staff to help with Jr. clinics and leagues, thereby keeping staffing to a minimum.
 Instructors are currently re SHOP developing adult clinics to have a beginner and an advanced level which also will have different price structures.